MY FELLOW CANADIANS

-The tech giants developing AI need to be accountable, and users who decide to use this technology need protection and guidelines.
-Between the monopoly of who owns and operates AI, the focus on profit over people, to cases of suicide assistance by AI, and most recently the Tumbler Ridge tragedy that could have potentially been avoided if authorities were alerted in time by OpenAI by concerning messages from the perpetrator, we the people, cannot wait for someone to rescue us from out tech overlords; we need to act.
+The billionaire companies developing A.I. need to be accountable, and users who decide to use this technology need protection and guidelines.
+Between the monopoly of who owns and operates A.I., their clear focus on profit over people, to the cases of suicide assisted by AI, and most recently the Tumbler Ridge tragedy that could have potentially been avoided if authorities were alerted in time by OpenAI, we the people, cannot wait for someone else to come rescue us from the tech overlords; we need to act.

 This technology has also been used to exploit children and women’s likeliness to generate horrendous images and videos; it has created a crisis of what’s now called “AI psychosis” amongst a public who is already dealing with a mental health crisis.
 Add a desperate level of disinformation, that have people second-guessing and scanning everything they read or watch for signs of being created or altered by AI.